 The remainder of the paper is organized as follows.
 Section 2 provides additional context about aflatoxin and groundnut cultivation in Senegal.
 Section 3 presents the design of the experiment, and Section 4 provides an overview of the key covariates and outcomes of interest.
-Section 5 presents the empirical strategy and Section 6 presents the short-run results of our study.
-Section 7 shows results from administrative data two years after our study, and Section 8 concludes.
+Section 5 presents the empirical strategy and Section 6 presents the results of our study.
+Section 7 concludes.